 Consuming less than 800 calories a day on very low calorie diet like our (Total Solution) plan means once your body uses its energy reserves of glycogen it will start to burn fat from its fat stores, resulting in weight loss.

 Is ketosis the same as a ketogenic diet or keto diet?

-The presence of ketone bodies has a positive effect suppressing appetite.
+The presence of ketone bodies typically has a positive appetite-suppressing effect.

 Ketones release as a result of rapid fat burning.
-When ketone bodies are not required they are simply excreted through urine as a waste product meaning no excess energy is stored increasing body weight.
+When ketone bodies are not required they are simply excreted through urine as a waste product, meaning no excess energy is stored and body weight does not increase.

 How do I know if I’m in ketosis?